-- Consider adding an Accident/Critical Illness (ACI) policy to whichever option you choose if you have a high deductible or no nationwide coverage.
+- Consider adding an Accident, Hospitalization or Indemnity policy to whichever option you choose if you have a high deductible or don’t have nationwide coverage.
 An ACI plan can help cover first-dollar expenses if you have an accident or specified illness.
 This is a particularly good idea for ACA plans with high deductibles and/or lacking nationwide coverage.
 Click Here for details.

 - As always we suggest every RVer enroll in our Telemedicine plan so that you can get telephone consultations anywhere in the country.
 Some of the options in the chart above include a Telemedicine plan but most do not.
 You can join our very popular Telemedicine program by clicking here.
 It’s low-cost, convenient, and can save you a lot of time and money if you need to consult with a doctor.
 It also includes discounts on prescriptions, dental, vision, hearing, and more.

 If you currently have an ACA plan…

 ACA has automatic re-enrollment in place for 2018.
 So if you are happy with your ACA plan, it is still available, and your income is not changing from previous years, then you can use the re-enrollment fallback if you want to.
 However, we suggest re-shopping your plan for 2019 since there may be better plans available to you that were not available in 2018.
 Additionally, it is very important to report income changes to the Marketplace if you are receiving a subsidy.

 Your insurance company will send you a letter if your current plan is not being offered the next year.